 This paper offers a critical analysis of a common instrument of current disability policy, the passive cash benefit.
 I will focus, in particular, on the effects of passive transfers on prospects for adults with disabilities to reach their full income potential through employment.
 I will attempt to establish that passive income support strategies – for adults with disabilities and for low-income people in general – force their intended beneficiaries to sacrifice employment prospects for help with short-term income needs, a trade-off that reinforces poverty and dependency over the longer term.

-Anthropology Commons, Civil Procedure Commons, Civil Rights and Discrimination Commons, Ethics and Professional Responsibility Commons, Health and Medical Administration Commons, Health Law Commons, Human Rights Law Commons, Insurance Law Commons, International and Area Studies Commons, International Law Commons, Labor and Employment Law Commons, Litigation Commons, Other Medicine and Health Sciences Commons, Other Social and Behavioral Sciences Commons, Psychology Commons, Public Affairs, Public Policy and Public Administration Commons, Public Health Commons, Public Law and Legal Theory Commons, Social Welfare Law Commons, Sociology Commons, Workers' Compensation Law Commons
+Anthropology Commons, Civil Procedure Commons, Civil Rights and Discrimination Commons, Health and Medical Administration Commons, Health Law and Policy Commons, Human Rights Law Commons, Insurance Law Commons, International and Area Studies Commons, International Law Commons, Labor and Employment Law Commons, Legal Ethics and Professional Responsibility Commons, Litigation Commons, Other Medicine and Health Sciences Commons, Other Social and Behavioral Sciences Commons, Psychology Commons, Public Affairs, Public Policy and Public Administration Commons, Public Health Commons, Public Law and Legal Theory Commons, Social Welfare Law Commons, Sociology Commons, Workers' Compensation Law Commons